gonzonia/area-card-plus/README.md

 An **Area Card** for your Home Assistant Dashboard

-I always thought the area card has so much more potential so i made my own one. <br>
+xbourner always thought the area card has so much more potential so xbourner made their own one. <br>
 The card will show all entities/devices grouped into domains or device classes that are linked to your area. <br>
 To make sure this card will work like it should please check if your relevant entities are assigned to the correct domain.

-This card i highly influenced by [Dwains Dashboard](https://github.com/dwainscheeren/dwains-lovelace-dashboard).
+This card is highly influenced by [Dwains Dashboard](https://github.com/dwainscheeren/dwains-lovelace-dashboard).
 So now you can use this great idea as a single card in all of your Dashboards

 <p align="center">
   <img alt="Light" src="https://raw.githubusercontent.com/xbourner/area-card-plus/main/.github/img/area-single-light.png" width="49%">